Review: Cuckoo is quite vague, unsettling and all a bit strange

 Working alongside Trixie (Greta Fernández), she must follow strict rules: lock up by 10 p.m. and always get a ride home from König.

-Cuckoo is a bit of a bizarre movie.
-Just when I thought I completely understood the story, the writer and director Tilman Singer adds in some extra weird stuff, and at times, I was left wondering what’s really going on.
-But that's OK, I like the weird stuff.
+Cuckoo is a bit of a bizarre movie really, just when I thought I completely understood the story, the writer and director Tilman Singer adds in some extra weird stuff, and at times, I was left wondering what’s really going on.

 The film focuses on building a tense atmosphere rather than relying on any jump scares, as Gretchen tries to uncover what's happening at the resort, and while there are some answers, the third act lacks enough context to fully support the climax, and the ending feels a little a bit incomplete.

 Singer's direction is impressive and stylish and the film looks great, and the makeup and effects are excellent.
-Singer also successfully creates a winning atmosphere, with tense scenes and the sound design is also especially strong.

 Hunter Schafer fits into her role as Gretchen perfectly and goes through some intense scenes, where we feel her mental stress and pain, and Dan Stevens plays Herr König with a mix of charm and unsettling creepiness and both actors shine.